 Erik's Story

 Erik joined Watsi on June 18th, 2016.
-Seven years ago, Erik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Erik's most recent donation supported Alex, an 11-year-old boy from Kenya, to treat his clubfoot.
+Eight years ago, Erik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Erik's most recent donation supported Kelly, a 23-year-old student from Kenya, to fund surgery to restore mobility.

 Impact